Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 .. image:: ./media/vck190_production_board_QSPI_daughter_card.jpg
    :width: 600

-.. note:: For standalone, copy the BOOT.BIN to the SD card.
-For Linux images, you can either boot the VCK190/VMK180 board using the ready-to-test images as part of the released package path, ``<design-package>/<vck190 or vmk180>/ready_to_test/qspi_images/linux/``, or refer to :ref:`creating-linux-images-using-petalinux` to build your own set of Linux images using the PetaLinux tool.

 You need to flash the images to the daughter card using the following steps:

-.. note:: The following steps use the SD boot mode to load an image to indirectly program the QSPI Flash.

 1. With the card powered off, install the QSPI daughter card.

 2. Power on the board.
-Refer to section Loading Petalinux images on Veral Board using JTAG on how to load images on the DDR memory over JTAG.
+Run modified version of versal TCL from "Loading Petalinux images on Veral Board using JTAG" section, to ensure U-boot is running and also to have Boot.BIN copied to DDR location.

 3. At the U-Boot stage, when the message **Hit any key to stop autoboot:** appears, hit any key, then run the following commands to flash the images on the QSPI daughter card: